 Convert voltage values to a proportional measure of light

-STEM sensors give students the opportunity to build their own detectors and measurement devices.
+Buid your own sensors (BYOS) give students the opportunity to build their own detectors and measurement devices.
 Students will assemble an electronic circuit and then use Logger Pro software to convert an electrical signal to proper measurement units.